luau/UniversalSynSaveInstance/README.md

 - [ ] Isolators must clear
 - [x] Store all functions outside that are used during saveinstancing for sake of performance
 - [ ] Remove buffersize, savebuffer and so on for sake of performance by concatenating <Item> strings to total string then writing it to file (no extra steps like table.concat)
+- [ ] Make sure BinaryStrings are compared to Defaults properly (aka in same format)
+- [ ] Add Option to restart saveinstance from the point that it crashed on
+- [ ] Check out DataType exceptions [Here](https://github.com/rojo-rbx/rbx-dom/blob/master/rbx_reflector/src/cli/generate.rs#L260)

 # Acknowledgments